“Hi, can we talk about Basilicata Alpaca for a blog post?”

 Did you have any financial help?

 No, I used the money I collected while I was in the Army.
-I started the military career when I was 18 and spent a total of four years.
+I started my military career when I was 18 and spent a total of four years.
 But then I decided to leave and do something different.

-That now includes the Alpacas, a pic nic area and?
+That now includes the Alpacas, a picnic area and?

-A shop in Acerenza, where you can buy souvenirs like t-shirts or small objects and clothes made with the Alpacas wool.
+A shop in Acerenza, where you can buy souvenirs like t-shirts or small objects and clothes made with Alpacas wool.
 I also have e-bikes to rent for a ride around the lake.

 So now visitors can book a visit, which costs 10 euros per person?

 Yes, via Facebook.
-First they come here.
+First, they come here.
 There is a free parking space just outside the farm.
 We offer them a coffee and then we bring them in the fenced area with the animals.

 I tell them my story, how to hold an Alpaca and we talk about how they live and how is their wool processed and used to make clothes.